Foxcroft School: Library

-The Audrey Bruce Currier Library, named after a Foxcroft School alum, sits in the center of the campus and is home to additional classrooms, meeting spaces, and a computer lab.
+The Audrey Bruce Currier Library, named after alumna Audrey Bruce, daughter of David K. Bruce and Ailsa Mellon Bruce, sits in the center of the campus and is home to additional classrooms, meeting spaces, and the Learning Center.
 The library is also the gathering space for the bi-weekly assemblies known as "Morning Meeting."

 Athletics facilities

-A new Activities Center was built in 2013, housing a multi-purpose double-box gym (Leipheimer Gym0.
+A new Activities Center was built in 2010, housing a multi-purpose double-box gym (Leipheimer Gym).
 While commonly used for basketball and volleyball, it is frequently converted to indoor practice spaces for field hockey, tennis, and lacrosse.
 Encircling the top of the double-box is a two-lane track, around which various exercise machines sit.
 The competition gymnasium, or the Engelhard, is housed in the same Activities Center.
 In addition to the gyms, the student lounge (Roomies), complete with a full kitchen, is in the same building.
 A weight-room with treadmills and ellipticals, plus an athletic nurse and physical therapy office complete the Activities Center.

 The outdoor athletic facilities include a recreational-sized pool, eight tennis courts, two softball diamonds (one turf, one dirt), two full-sized turf fields, and an outdoor two-lane track.